 Machine learning: Another of the scary terms used in artificial intelligence, Machine Learning refers to machines acting without being fed programs to perform tasks.
 The machine learning comes in and improves as the life of the system increases.
 It employs the patterns of results obtained in the past to act for current goals.

-NLP – Natural Language Processing: Another of the popular terms used in artificial intelligence, natural language processing is based on speech recognition or gesture based inputs.
-The point here is to understand human language as take it as commands.
+NLP – Natural Language Processing: Another of the popular terms used in artificial intelligence, natural language processing is based on speech recognition or gesture-based inputs.
+The point here is to understand human language as it take it as commands.
 The more you interact with the machine using NLP, the better it becomes at understanding and processing your commands.

 Pruning: The process of cleaning up code so that unwanted solutions can be eliminated.
 But with the cutting down of code (pruning), the number of decisions that can be made by machines is restricted.

 Strong AI: Strong refers to the field of artificial intelligence that works towards providing brain-like powers to AI machines; in effect, it works to make machines as intelligent as the humans